edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

 2. Optional.
 Define how {{ PRODUCT }} will communicate with your origin server(s).
 3. Optional.
 If you have defined one or more origin configuration(s), then you will also need to configure your firewall to accept traffic from our network.
 4. Set up a TLS certificate for each of the above hostname(s).
+5. Once you are ready to serve production traffic, update your DNS configuration to point each of the hostname(s) identified in step 1 to our service.

 ## Hostnames